fbpx

 • Will having super mean I’m ineligible for the age pension?

-Having super does not exclude you from the government’s age pension.
+Having super does not automatically exclude you from the government’s age pension.
 That’s because super was never meant to replace the age pension – only supplement it.
 Many people will continue to receive the age pension alongside their super.
 For example, some people with super will receive the full pension, and depending on how much super they have, some will receive a part-pension.
 And some will have enough super they won’t need the age pension.

 Super reduces reliance on the age pension